mason-paul/Guernsey-project-1/README.md

 CSS code- this section of the website is online ?% of the overall website which could have been a little more with detailing more of the sign up form.

+Images- even when websites were suggested to use for stock images of Guernsey there was a lot of images I wanted to use but couldn't as I needed to pay for them.
+I felt that this reduced my expectation of what the gallery would finally look like.

 ### What went well:

-Fun- this project has allowed me to explore coding in a very fun way allowing me to explore different
+Fun- this project has allowed me to explore coding in a very fun way allowing me to explore different designs, seeing how my coding looks on the website and creating something amazing.
+Some fun (and frustration) was the debugging of my error codes and what a simple code change can do.

+Gallery- there were struggles with these images and they were large files and large in size.
+After speaking to my mentor and being introduced to flexbox this made this process a lot easier and will be used in future designs.
+Using websites suggested by code institute during the love running project finding stock images became easier.

 ### Validation for HTML